felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Blissful ignorance costs missed opportunities.
 By accumulating missed opportunities, we unknowingly rob ourselves of the life we desire.

+Nobody wants that.

+Let's flip the script.
+What brings opportunities?

-What then is the cost of knowledge, which brings opportunities?
+Knowledge does.
+What then is the cost of knowledge?
 That cost is time spent learning, which unfortunately is often painful.

+Thus, we face life's eternal challenge.
+To attain lasting happiness, we first have to choose a path of temporary suffering (learning), which goes against all our instincts.
+Too often, we opt for lasting suffering in exchange of temporary joy (blissful ignorance).

-Experiencing *learning anxiety* is like being addicted to ignorance.
+We must forgive ourselves.
+Delaying happiness is not an easy choice to make, especially when we are not yet used to it.
+In fact,  experiencing *learning anxiety* is like being addicted to ignorance.
 Can someone learn to prefer the pain of learning over the bliss of ignorance?

 I believe so.
+We can learn to kick any bad habit.
+To do so, we must replace it with a good, meaningful habit.

-The first step to healing is acknowledgement of the problem, which requires knowledge of the problem in the first place.
+The first step to healing a bad habit is acknowledgement of the problem, which requires knowledge of the problem in the first place.
 Unfortunately, anxious learners are less likely to learn about their condition if the idea of searching for clues feels unsafe to them to begin with.
-It is a sadly ironic predicament, not helped by the fact that learning anxiety is rarely brought up in casual conversation.
+It is a sadly ironic predicament,  especially because the topic of learning anxiety is rarely brought up in casual conversation.
 Indeed,
-I have yet to hear someone say anything about learning anxiety, let alone hear them  talk about how they were affected by this disease, how they worked through it, and how healing transformed their lives.
-How are anxious learners expected to heal and become comfortable with their own learning process?
+I have yet to hear someone say anything about learning anxiety in my social circle, let alone hear anyone  talk about how they were affected by this disease, how they worked through it, and how healing transformed their lives.
+How are anxious learners expected to heal and become comfortable with their own learning process if they lack the information that will allow them to acknowledge their problem?

 "Be the change you want to see in the world" is a phrase that motivated me to write this book.
 I surely don't know enough about the